 Anemia can be prevented by preparing for and being aware of its underlying causes.
-Parasite prevention can be undertaken throughout the year through medication and avoiding high-risk situations.
+Parasite prevention can be undertaken throughout the year through medication and by avoiding high-risk situations.
 Likewise, keeping toxic substances out of your dog's reach and feeding them a healthy diet can help prevent anemia.

 Certain breeds of dogs (like Miniature Schnauzers, Shih Tzus, American Cocker Spaniels, and Labrador Retrievers), are predisposed to developing anemia.
 If your dog is genetically susceptible to anemia, make sure you take them to your vet for a regularly scheduled check-up.

 If you think your dog may be showing signs of anemia, contact our Fairfield County vets as soon as possible.

 We're always accepting new patients, so contact our veterinary hospital today to book your pet's first appointment.